 The esophagus is the tube that allows food to reach the stomach where the digestive process continues.
 At the top of the tube, muscles relax to allow food or liquid to pass through.
 At the lower end, the muscles open to allow food to enter the stomach.
 The upper muscles are called the Upper Esophageal Sphincter, and the lower muscles are the Lower Esophageal Sphincter.
 A malfunction in the esophagus affects your ability to eat or drink and can cause a good deal of discomfort.

-Gastroesophageal Reflux Disease (GERD) – Laparoscopic Nissen Fundoplication
+- GERD (Gastroesophageal Reflux Disease) – Laparoscopic Nissen Fundoplication

-Hiatal and Paraesophageal Hernia – Laparoscopic Fundoplication or mesh repair
+- Hiatal Hernia – Laparoscopic Fundoplication or mesh repair

 - Achalasia – Laparoscopic Heller Myotomy